-Only recently, it has become apparent that the Fic domain catalyzes AMP transfer onto host target protein(s) to subvert cellular function.
-From a Fic crystal structure (truncated BepA from Bartonella henselae) we were able to deduce the mechanisms of catalysis and target positioning.
-Currently, we are investigating Fic inhibition that - depending on the protein - is caused by an α -helix that interferes with productive binding of the ATP substrate or, inter-molecularly, by complex formation with an anti-toxin.
-Interestingly, both inhibition mechanisms are structurally related.
-This knowledge may be utilized for drug development to target Fic proteins of bacterial pathogens.
+Crystal structure of Fic protein VbhT in complex with antitoxin VbhA (blue).
+Also shown is the ATP substrate (with electron density).
+Adopted from Engel et al.,2012.

 Porins Porins are integral membrane proteins from the outer membrane of Gram-negative bacteria.
 They allow the uptake of nutrients by passive diffusion through an intrinsic pore that extends along the axis of the transmembrane β -barrel structure.
-After extensive work on the general trimeric porins OmpF and OmpC from E. coli, we have recently determined RESEARCH GROUP TILMAN SCHIRMER the high-resolution 12-stranded β -barrel structures of NanC from E. coli and KdgM from Dickeya dadantii, representatives of a porin family that is specific for the translocation of negatively charged poly-saccharides.
+After extensive work on the general trimeric porins OmpF and OmpC from E. coli, we have recently determined the high-resolution 12-stranded β -barrel structures of NanC from E. coli and KdgM from Dickeya dadantii, representatives of a porin family that is specific for the translocation of negatively charged poly-saccharides.